YuriBrandi/Angelia/README.md

 - A Title detection module
 - A Reliability Evaluation module

+#### Note: All these modules are exectued in local and require no external requests.

 ![Angelia-EnglishW](https://github.com/YuriBrandi/Angelia/assets/52039988/d11fe413-e9fe-46cd-95db-cb13eaf21fb1)

 1. The extension extracts the title, and tokenizes it to facilitate News search via the API.